Ricardo-MaGuz/gameck/README.md

 # Gameck
 Ironhack second project: Gameck

-This project is a Video Game Library made mostl by Ironhackers.
+This project is a Video Game Library made mostly by Ironhackers.
 There are two types of user: Admin and Gamer.
 You must Sign in to Play, it's free.
 But if you were so kind you could donate something for us.
 As a gamer you can add favorite games to your Profile Page, remove them or edit your email and username.